Feyerabend/cc/ch06/addition/psychology/README.md

 ## Psychology and programming

-- Kahneman, Daniel (2011).
-Thinking, fast and slow.
-1. ed.
-New York: Farrar, Straus and Giroux
+- Kahneman, D. (2011). *Thinking, fast and slow*.
+Farrar, Straus and Giroux.
-- Kahneman, D., Sibony, O. & Sunstein, C. R. (2021).
-Noise: a flaw in human judgment.
-London: William Collins.
+- Kahneman, D., Sibony, O., & Sunstein, C. R. (2021). *Noise: A flaw in human judgment*.
+William Collins.

-Daniel Kahneman, a psychologist, is best known for his groundbreaking work on decision-making, behavioral economics, and cognitive biases.
+Daniel Kahneman, a psychologist, is best known for his groundbreaking work on decision-making, behavioural economics, and cognitive biases.
 His work, particularly in collaboration with Amos Tversky, has had a profound influence on our understanding of how humans think, make decisions, and solve problems.
-While his ideas originate in psychology and behavioral economics, many of them are directly relevant to programming, software engineering, and software development processes.
+While his ideas originate in psychology and behavioural economics, many of them are directly relevant to programming, software engineering, and software development processes.

 This relevance has become even more pronounced with the increasing presence of large language models (LLMs)